austenpturner/day-planner/README.md

 I had fun designing the planner and also making save buttons that were user responsive.

+Link to deployed site: https://austenpturner.github.io/day-planner/

 ## Next Steps
 I would like to build on this app by making it a year planner.
 The user would be able to input and save plans for any day out of the entire year.

 ## Thank for reading! :smile:
-Please contact me with any questions or feedback.
+Please contact me with any questions or comments: austenpturner@msn.com

-austenpturner@msn.com